Scan images for vulnerabilitiesEstimated reading time: 6 minutes

 The scan then compares the SHA of each component against the US National Vulnerability Database that is installed on your DTR instance.
 When this database is updated, DTR reviews the indexed components for newly discovered vulnerabilities.

-If you have subscribed to a webhook (see Manage webhooks) for scan completed/scan failed, then you will received the results of the scan as a json to the specified endpoint.
+If you have subscribed to a webhook (see Manage webhooks) for scan completed/scan failed, then you will receive the results of the scan as a json to the specified endpoint.

 Most scans complete within an hour, however larger repositories may take longer to scan depending on your system resources.